-There is always room for improvement.
-For learners on the fast track, this option is not a course and only available for those who are competent groomers.
+There will always be room for improvement.
+For learners on the fast track, this option is not a course and only available for those who are competent groomers, evidence will have to be provided.
 Call us if you are interested in this option.

 We also oversee many of the qualifications offered by other Awarding Organisations such as

-ABC to include Level 3 award in Dog grooming and City & Guilds.
+ABC to include Level 3 award in Dog grooming and can also direct you through a City & Guilds provider too .

 Feel free to drop us a line and ask if there is anything you are interested in studying, we will do our very best to enable you.